SEBI signals more flexibility for angel and venture funds investing in startups

 Prashaant Vikram Rajput, Partner at White & Brief Advocates & Solicitors said that existing venture capital funds already have the ability to invest in startups.
 “The rationale for inclusion of the definition of “start-up” as provided by the government is to determine with specificity as to which entities shall qualify as start-ups for attracting investments from angel funds,” he said.

-“A venture capital undertaking is restricted from operating in gold financing, non-bank lending, activities not permitted under the Industrial Policy and other activities that SEBI specifies that SEBI specifies.
+“A venture capital undertaking is restricted from operating in gold financing, non-bank lending, activities not permitted under the Industrial Policy and other activities that SEBI specifies.
 With the removal of the list of restricted activities/sectors from the definition of “venture capital undertaking”, venture capital funds shall have more flexibility in having exposure to these sectors/activities through their investment exposure in venture capital undertakings”—Prashaant Vikram Rajput, Partner

 Self-regulatory model for AIFs